 What is the difference between developmental editing and copyediting?

-Developmental editing is all about the macro level: it’s a really intense beta reading, line edit, and content edit all rolled into one.
+Developmental editing is all about the macro level: it’s an intense beta reading, line edit, and content edit all rolled into one.
 I focus on big-picture issues like plot, character development, pacing, world building, genre placement, point of view, and clarity.
 If, for example, your heroine is perilously close to TSTL behavior, I’ll point out where, explain how, and suggest fixes, too.
 You'll receive both the manuscript with line-level commentary and an editorial letter outlining developmental issues and proposed revisions.
 Developmental edits also include a second round of editing for any sections that are substantially rewritten in response to the first round of editing.

 Copyediting is all about the micro level.
 I’ll fix grammar, mechanics, word use, formatting, awkward phrasing, inconsistencies, and anything else that doesn’t fall under the heading of story.
 In addition to the edited manuscript (with track changes enabled, so you're the final arbiter of all revisions), you'll also receive a style sheet outlining formatting choices, punctuation rules, the spelling of proper nouns, and any exceptions to established conventions.
 Style sheets are a powerful tool for ensuring stylistic consistency and accuracy within a manuscript, as well as across a series—if your copyeditor doesn't prepare one, they're not doing their job.